meganlavallee/Workday_Scheldue/README.md

 Division of Labor:
 I, Megan, soley did all work for this.

-Conclusion:
-This would be a good planner for anyone needing a basic planner.

 Deployment:
 Deployment will be on webpage through Github.
 Users will be able to view through webpage listed down below as well.

 Conclusion:
 Webpage is an introduction to learning about planners.
+This would be a good planner for anyone needing a basic planner.

 Link to deployed app